google/array_record/oss/README.md

 python3 -m twine upload /tmp/array_record/all_dist/*-any.whl
 ```

-Authenticate with Twine by following https://pypi.org/help/#apitoken.
+Authenticate with Twine by following https://pypi.org/help/#apitoken and editing
+your `~/.pypirc`.